-Coning of the belly during pregnancy is when you see a ridge or bulge popping out down the midline of your belly, typically when doing an exercise in correctly or an exercise that puts too much stress on the abdominals and should be avoided (see the image below for a visual).
+Coning during pregnancy or coning of the belly during pregnancy. is when you see a ridge or bulge popping out down the midline of your belly.
+This typically occurs when doing an exercise incorrectly or an exercise that puts too much stress on the abdominals and should be avoided (see the image below for a visual).
 You can also see coning after baby if there is any abdominal separation (diastasis recti).
-Don’t fret – I have some great tips for you below so keep reading… and join my Knocked-Up Fitness Membership for even more!
+Don’t fret!!
+I have some great tips for you below so keep reading… and join my Prenatal + Postnatal Membership for more!

-NOTE: This is why you do NOT do traditional crunches during pregnancy, once in your second trimester you will always see coning doing crunches.
+NOTE: This is why you do NOT do traditional crunches during pregnancy.
+Once in your second trimester, you will always see coning during pregnancy doing crunches.

-A pregnant belly should stay as round and smooth across your entire belly, if you see any coning that is a good indication of a couple of things:
+A pregnant belly should stay as round and smooth across your entire belly.
+If you see any coning of your belly that is a good indication of a couple of things:

 - 1) You need to be sure your deep core muscles are activated properly.

-- 2) You should avoid any exercise that causes coning during and right after pregnancy.
+- 2) You should avoid any exercise that causes coning during pregnancy and after pregnancy.

 - 3) You have diastasis recti and need to follow #2 rule very strictly until you can heal your diastasis after baby.

 - 4) And YES you can heal your diastasis after baby and even prevent further separation and possibly even decrease the separation during pregnancy – crazy concept but I’ve done it with many clients and you can too!
-Join me for my monthly group coaching calls!
+Join me in my pregnancy membership here!

 - 5) Always roll to your side to lay down and to get up instead of laying straight back which typically always creates coning towards the end of pregnancy.
 I do recommend to continue this after baby until your core strength is back and/or diastasis recti is healed.

-One last benefit to mention to avoiding coning during and after pregnancy and learn to activate your deep core muscles properly is to also help in prevention of incontinence.
+One last benefit to mention when avoiding coning during + after pregnancy while learning how to activate your deep core muscles properly is it also helps in prevention of incontinence.

-The Knocked Up Fitness® Program’s are designed with diastsis recti in mind.
-That said, if an exercise creates any coning try to first connect your deep core and if you still see coning of your belly then skip that exercise and move on to the next or replace that core exercise with a simpler one such as cat cows.
-Join my private facebook group “Diastasis Recti” here, to join in on the discussion.
+My Prenatal + Postnatal Membership is designed with diastasis recti in mind.
+That said, if an exercise creates any coning try to first connect your deep core and if you still see coning of your belly then skip that exercise and move on to the next or replace that core exercise with a simpler one such as cat-cows, pelvic tilts, and hip rolls.